 The Summer Meal Program is one way to help meet this need!
 Kids can get free breakfast and lunch in the school settings where they are already comfortable.
 Many of the sites in our area are considered “open sites,” meaning that it doesn’t matter if you even attend school at that location.
 If you are 18 years old or younger, you can come eat.
-A complete list of school times and locations in our area will be available soon.
+A complete list of school times and locations in our area can be found here in English and Spanish.

 The Summer Meals Program is a partnership between the USDA, ISD #197, Special District #6 and Neighbors.
 The USDA provides the food, the schools provide an expert cafeteria staff person at each site, and Neighbors provides volunteers!